 Step 1: They Got Quotes from 7 Different Carriers

 The Reynolds had been with the same insurer since 2014.
-Like most Americans, they'd never bothered to shop around.
+Like most people, they'd never bothered to shop around.
 They got quotes from 7 carriers — including 4 they'd never heard of (Erie, Auto-Owners, NJM, and Lemonade).
 The cheapest came in $1,400 less per year for the same coverage.
 Lesson: loyalty is punished in insurance.

 Step 2: They Bundled Home + Auto with One Carrier